WMRX-FM: WMRX history

 In 2019, WMRX-FM broke simulcast with WMPX, as WMPX added a translator on 107.7 and became Country Gold "107.7 The Highway" featuring a 1990s-based classic country format.
 The station was branded as "Country's Greatest Hits".

 On July 1, 2023, WMRX-FM brought back the simulcast with WMPX and rebranded as "Sunny 97.7/107.7".

 Effective October 17, 2023, Black Diamond Broadcasting acquired WMRX-FM, WMPX, and translator W299CK from Steel Broadcasting for $100,000.
 The classic hits format was retained but tweaked in a softer, more adult contemporary direction with the re-addition of artists such as Celine Dion, Kelly Clarkson and Mariah Carey.
 This reduces overlap with more traditionally rock-based sister station WUPS, which covers most of the WMRX/WMPX coverage area.

+In January 2021, the station began branding as "Mid-Michigan's Favorite Hits" with a primarily Classic Hits format.

+In May 2026, the station transitioned to an adult contemporary playing primarily soft rock hits mixed in with more recent artists.
+The format change eliminates overlap with sister station WUPS and places the station someplace in between gold AC station WSAG and mainstream AC station WHNN.